Raymond Poincaré: Early political career

 Poincaré had served for over a year in the Department of Agriculture when in 1887 he was elected deputy for the Meuse département.
 He made a great reputation in the Chamber as an economist, and sat on the budget commissions of 1890–1891 and 1892.
 He was minister of education, fine arts and religion in the first cabinet (April – November 1893) of Charles Dupuy, and minister of finance in the second and third (May 1894 – January 1895).
 In Alexandre Ribot's cabinet, Poincaré became minister of public instruction.
 Although he was excluded from the Radical cabinet which followed, the revised scheme of death duties proposed by the new ministry was based upon his proposals of the previous year.
 He became vice-president of the chamber in the autumn of 1895 and, in spite of the bitter hostility of the Radicals, retained his position in 1896 and 1897.

 Along with other followers of "Opportunist" Léon Gambetta, Poincaré founded the Democratic Republican Alliance (ARD) in 1902, which became the most important centre-right party under the Third Republic.

 In 1906, he returned to the ministry of finance in the short-lived Sarrien ministry.
 Poincaré had retained his practice at the Bar during his political career, and he published several volumes of essays on literary and political subjects.

-"Poincarism" was a political movement over the period 1902–1920.
+"Poincarism" was a political movement over the period 1902–20.
 In 1902, the term was used by Georges Clemenceau to define a young generation of conservative politicians who had lost the idealism of the founders of the republic.
 After 1911, the term was used to mean "national renewal" when faced with the German threat.
 After the First World War, "Poincarism" refers to his support of business and financial interests.
 Poincaré was noted for his lifelong feud with Georges Clemenceau.
+Clemenceau and Poincaré absolutely detested one another and engaged in one of the longest running feuds in French politics.
+The British historian, Anthony Adamthwaite, described Poincaré as having an "obsession with Clemenceau verging on paranoia" and as a "cold fish whose one passion was cats".